-7.5.3.1.
+7.5.4.1.
 Water Supply

-Although water supply is not a direct function of the Garfield County Fire Department, water supply unquestionably impacts the structure fire suppression performance of the department.
+Although water supply is not a direct function of the Golden Valley County Fire Department, water supply unquestionably impacts the structure fire suppression performance of the department.
 Water supply, or lack of water supply, indirectly affects the whole community through the insurance rates they pay.

-Proposed Project 7.5.3.1.1 - Document the strategic water source plan for the county, which shows the most efficient sources of water to support wildland firefighting efforts.
-It will be necessary to enter into some types of arrangement with CMR to gain access to additional sites along Fort Peck Lake in order to reduce refill times to an acceptable level.
-GPS the locations of water supply points and work with the Garfield County Conservation District to develop a water supply map for Garfield County.
+Proposed Project 7.5.4.1.1 - Document the strategic water source plan for the county, which shows the most efficient sources of water to support wildland firefighting efforts.
+GPS the locations of water supply points and develop a water supply map for Golden Valley County.

-Proposed Project 7.5.3.1.2 - Continue to encourage homeowners associations and individuals to develop water sources that can be used by fire protection personnel.
+Proposed Project 7.5.4.1.2 - Continue to encourage homeowners associations and individuals to develop water sources that can be used by fire protection personnel.